Skip to content

 The daily CSV contains all the DNS records collected for the given date.

-If you’re looking for a quick way to get started with DNSDB then we would recommend the SQLite file.
-It comes pre-indexed for fast lookups by hostname or IP address and can be synchronized weekly to stay up to date.
+If you prefer to work with SQL, we would recommend the SQLite file.
+It comes pre-indexed for fast lookups by domain and can be synchronized weekly to stay up to date.
 The schema for the SQLite file is:

 CREATE TABLE IF NOT EXISTS hostnames (